captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
 Not Pepsi, beer!
-Drunk, bleeding out, blood everywhere, knife in his head, he wants a beer --
+Drunk, bleeding out, blood everywhere, knife in his head, he wants a beer—

 ---

 ## LIEUTENANT CARO:
-“Irish First Aid” -- why not?!
+“Irish First Aid”—why not?!

 ---

 ## POPS:
 You know it!
-So I pull over at the bodega, I say; “Audrey, go get this man a beer -- in fact, get me one too”.
+So I pull over at the bodega, I say; “Audrey, go get this man a beer—in fact, get me one too”.

 ---

 ## DETECTIVE O'CONNOR:
-So what could I do -- I got the beers.
+So what could I do—I got the beers.

 ---